DataDog/IDE-SHEPHERD-extension/README.md

 4. **Verify installation**

-   The IDE Shepherd icon should appear in the Activity Bar (left sidebar).
+   The IDE Shepherd icon should appear in the Activity Bar (left sidebar for VS Code, toggle the top menu for Cursor).

 ## Development